 We provide extensive information on taxes in our annual report, Form 10-K. The tax disclosures in our Form 10-K (see pages 41-43 and Note 14 on pages 122-126 of The

 3. Tax Function Responsibilities and Organization

-The VP of Tax is responsible for managing the Company’s Tax function globally and leads a senior team with specific geographic and technical responsibilities.
+The VP of Tax is responsible for managing the Company’s Tax function globally and leads a senior team with specific geographic, business, subject-matter, and technical responsibilities.
 The

 4. Tax Governance and Risk Management